SeanRommes/About-Heart-Disease/README.md

 ### Methods

-  I invoke the standard methods of data cleaning and analysis to purge the data set of the ungodly horrors that are missing values and duplicate rows!
+  I meticulosly examine and clean each column line by line, investigating any abnormalities as I go.

   I then present you with some of the outliers visually and explore each feature using histograms, boxplots, heatmaps, catplots, and lineplots.

   After getting a good overview of the data I prepare the model for machine learning and perform a little feature engineering to improve the accuarcy of my model

-  Lastly I have built 4 machine learning models and pit them against each other in glorious metric analysis... !
-I used a linear regression model, random forest, decision tree, and knn.
+  Lastly I have built 4 machine learning models, visualize the metrics, and determine which model is most suited for deployment using a statisical approach.
+In my machine learning I instantiate a logistics regression model, random forest, decision tree, and knn.

-### Teasers
+### Univariate and Mulitvariate Analysis

 ![Screenshot (36)](https://user-images.githubusercontent.com/107956865/186997334-4969ded5-1f00-4fd5-bfa3-79afc05a0e94.png)
 ![Screenshot (37)](https://user-images.githubusercontent.com/107956865/186997348-ce9ca689-98c5-419c-9609-cfa821746ff7.png)
 ![Screenshot (39)](https://user-images.githubusercontent.com/107956865/186997359-789a838d-300f-476d-a65d-73ed907d5727.png)

-### Spoliers
+### Outcome

-  I decided to go with my KNN model.
-After some tuning it was the most well balanced and performed fairly well on the data and the least error prone of the models.
+  I decided to go with my random forest model.
+After some tuning it was the most well balanced and performed incredibly well on the dataset with only a 4% margin of     error.
+It was able to accuratly identify 97% of the true negatives and 96% of the true positives meaning only about 1 in 20 patients could miss out on treatment as     an error in prediction.
-  With only an r2 score of 50 on the training set, it scored a 44 on the test set, making it the least over fit of my models.
-While perhaps not the highest of scores I   chose it for it's balance and adaptability as well.
-Hopefully with more data I can get a higher scoreing model!

 ### Limitations & Next Steps

-   low scores and overfitting, will have to reduce bias/variance with feature engineering or a larger data set
+   The model was overfit by about 10% indicating it has a higher tendency for variance and may struggle with new data.
+The sample size only contained 918 patients so      with a larger dataset to fit the model on, the variance would be reduced.
+I could also try and reduce some of the model complexity to regularize it somewhat.

 ### For further information